HLammers/cybo-drummer/README.md

 > If [MIDI learn](#midi-learn) is turned on, note can be set by paying a note from a device connected to the set [MIDI learn port](#midi-learn-port).

 > [!IMPORTANT]
-> Onput trigger 1 to 6 and note (1 to 6) are the output trigger mapping for the above selected output preset.
+> Output trigger 1 to 6 and note (1 to 6) are the output trigger mapping for the above selected output preset.
 So, to map a trigger to a preset, first select the output device and output preset, then assign the triggers.
 This is indicated by the orange bar between output device/preset and trigger 1 / note.<br clear="right"/>

 #### MON (Monitor)
 Use the monitor page to monitor the router, MIDI data coming in or MIDI data going out.